Ultimator14/pwn-docker/README.md

 - Go to the directory where your binaries are
 - Copy `exploit.py` from the host folder to this directory
-- Run the container without arguments to get the container ip
+- Run the container (possible without arguments) to get the container ip
 - Edit the config and exploit section in the `exploit.py` script

 ```bash